faiyad-uddin/Email-Templates-Library/README.md

 **Technologies Used**

-✅ HTML5 with inline CSS (for email‑client compatibility)

-✅ Responsive design using media queries for mobile and desktop viewports
+**HTML5**: The backbone of all the email templates, ensuring they are compatible with most email clients.

+**Inline CSS**: Used for styling, as it is widely supported across different email clients (e.g., Gmail, Outlook).

+**Media Queries**: To ensure responsive design, making the emails mobile-friendly and properly rendered across devices.

+**Email Marketing Platforms:**

+✅ Instantly.ai: Cold email outreach and automation platform for personalized email campaigns.

-✅ Template variants for email automation platforms (Instantly.ai, Smartlead.ai)
+✅ Smartlead.ai: Lead generation and email automation platform.

-✅ Merge fields/templating tags (e.g., {{first_name}}, {{unsubscribe_link}}) for personalization
+✅ Mailchimp: Popular email marketing and automation platform for creating campaigns and newsletters.

+✅ HubSpot: CRM and email marketing tool for inbound marketing automation.

+✅ ActiveCampaign: Email marketing and CRM platform with automation features for customer engagement.

+✅ Merge Tags: For personalization, e.g., {{first_name}}, {{unsubscribe_link}} to dynamically insert content based on user data.

-✅ Tested across major clients (Gmail, Outlook, Apple Mail, Yahoo)
+✅ Email Client Compatibility: Tested across major email clients (e.g., Gmail, Outlook, Apple Mail, Yahoo) to ensure consistent rendering.

 **Setup / Usage**